-In this research note, HAC provides and overview of the rural population, details population change in rural and small town areas, and provides state by state figures on rural population change.
+In this research brief, HAC provides and overview of the rural population, details population change in rural and small town areas, and provides state by state figures on rural population change.